What is Title IX?

 Any attempt to retaliate or any actual retaliation in response to a Title IX report is strictly prohibited and may result in discipline up to and including discharge for employees and suspension or expulsion for students, in accordance with the college's established judicial procedures.

 Retaliation includes intimidation, threats, coercion, or adverse employment or educational actions taken against an individual because of the individual's participation in the reporting, investigation, or resolution of a complaint.
 Retaliation can be committed by complainants, respondents, or any other individual or group of individuals.
 Attempted or actual acts of retaliation should be reported to the Title IX Coordinator, Deputy Coordinators, or Community Safety.

-Both subjects of the Title IX report, i.e. the alleged target and alleged perpetrator, have the right to file an appeal if there is disagreement with the results and conclusion of the resolution of the issue.
+Both subjects of the Title IX report, i.e. the alleged target and alleged perpetrator, have the right to file an appeal if there is disagreement with the results and conclusion of the resolution of the issue (as described below).
 An appeal must be filed in writing.

 When the alleged perpetrator is a student:

 If either party has access to new information that they believe would have a material impact on the outcome of the completed Title IX investigation, they may appeal by notifying the Title IX Coordinator in writing within ten (10) working days of receiving this notice.
 The Title IX Coordinator will consider the new information, engage additional investigative steps as appropriate, and inform the students as soon as practicable of any change(s) in the outcome, which shall stand as the final outcome of the Title IX investigation.
 Should either student wish to pursue the matter further, they may choose to do so through the college’s established judicial process.